oloapinivad/MiLES/README.md

 and Reanalysis datasets.
 It has been originally thought for EC-Earth output and then it has been extended to any model data.
 It is based uniquely on R and CDO.
-It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (overi the for standard 4 seasons) in 3 different output format.
+It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (over the for standard 4 seasons) in 3 different output format.
 Data are interpolated on a common 2.5x2.5 grid using CDO.
-Model data are compated against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014).
+Model data are compated against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014) or with any other MiLES-generated data

 Current version includes:
 1. 	**2D Atmospheric blocking**: following the index by *Davini et al. (2012)*.